EdDuarte/website/content/papers/living-globe.md

 demographic data"
 prologue: "This paper and the described prototype were presented at the HCI International 2016 in The Westin Harbour Castle Hotel, Toronto, Canada.
-It was originally presented in portuguese at SciTecIN 2015 at the University of Coimbra, Portugal."
+It was originally presented in portuguese at SciTecIN 2015, University of Coimbra, Portugal."
 description: "Open-source WebGL app for tri-dimensional worldwide data visualization, with customizable data-to-visual mapping and filtering with adjustable scales"